Fraternity and Sorority Regulations

 Note: If an individual receives emergency medical assistance on more than one occasion due to excessive use of alcohol or other drugs, the situation will be evaluated by the Vice President of Student Affairs who may recommend additional resources or sanctions.

 Individual Chapters maintain all responsibility for following these policies.
-Any reports of alleged violations received by IFC/Panhel, Public Safety, Assistant Director of Student Engagement, Assistant Vice President of Student Affairs or Vice President of Student Affairs or other College officials, will be forwarded to the IFC/Panhel Judicial Process of Student Conduct.
+Any reports of alleged violations, received by IFC/Panhel, Public Safety, Assistant Dean of Student Affairs or Vice President of Student Affairs or other College officials, will be forwarded to the IFC/Panhel Judicial Process of Student Conduct.